Pennsylvania Outdoor Corps

 - A 10-month program for young adults ages 18-25—Crews will work February through November, 2017, in the Philadelphia, Greensburg, Wilkes-Barre, and Williamsport areas.
 Outdoor Corps members will work a 37.5-hour week and receive $10.25-per-hour compensation and health insurance.
 Daily transportation to and from the work site and breakfast and lunch also will be provided.

-- A six-week, summer program for youth between the ages of 15-18—Job opportunities for 15-18 year-olds will be available in at least 10 locations across the state.
-Locations are still being determined for 2017.
+- A six-week, summer program for youth between the ages of 15-18—Crews will work in Erie, Meadville, Pittsburgh, Uniontown, Altoona, McConnellsburg, Saint Marys, Renovo, Williamsport, Harrisburg, York, Wilkes-Barre, Reading, and Philadelphia.
 Outdoor Corps members will work a 37.5-hour week and receive $10.15-per-hour compensation.
 Daily transportation to and from the work site and breakfast and lunch also will be provided.
-Applications will be accepted this spring.
+Applications are no longer being accepted for the six-week, summer program.

 Types of Projects